dev-lam/Portfolio/README.md

 # Will do:
-* Custom URL domain registered
+* Custom URL domain register
 * Open to any feedback (if there are any bugs feel free to let me know!)